Decide if a credit card is right for you with our comprehensive list of pros and cons.

-- Cash advance fees and rates.
+- Accessing cash is expensive.
 Financial institutions make it very expensive to use your credit card to get cash out or make other “cash equivalent” transactions (such as buying foreign currency or gambling).
 Using a credit card for a cash withdrawal will attract a cash advance fee worth around 3% of the total transaction amount.
 It also typically attracts an interest rate of 19-22% right away.

 - Other fees can quickly add up.
 Depending on your card, you could be charged fees when you miss a payment, fees if you spend past your credit limit, fees for overseas transactions, balance transfer fees and even some rewards programs fees.
 If you carry a balance or don’t have access to interest-free days, there’s also a good chance interest will be applied to these charges.

 Credit cards are suited to certain types of people, but not others.
 As well as considering the pros and cons, you may like to look at the following factors to help decide if a credit card is right for you.

 A credit card may suit you if you

 - Are at least 18 years of age